 Elizabeth Wright focuses her practice in the areas of construction law, commercial litigation, and surety and fidelity law.
-As a member of the firm’s Construction Group, Ms. Wright counsels clients throughout the construction industry, from building and property owners to contractors, subcontractors, material suppliers and sureties.
+As a member of the firm’s Construction Group, she counsels clients throughout the construction industry, from building and property owners to contractors, subcontractors, material suppliers and sureties.
 She handles all aspects of construction-related contract issues and litigation.

-Construction Contract Procurement and Project Delivery
+Contract Procurement and Project Delivery

-Ms. Wright negotiates and prepares all necessary contracts for construction projects.
+Elizabeth negotiates and prepares all necessary contracts for construction projects.
 She handles contracts related to developments in both public and private settings, such as colleges, universities, schools, hospitals and commercial buildings.

-Ms. Wright regularly does pro bono work, and she is active in advocating for legal aid.
+Elizabeth regularly does pro bono work, and is active in advocating for legal aid.
 She participates in the Middlesex District Attorney’s Domestic Violence Pro Bono Initiative, in which lawyers provide free representation to people seeking to obtain restraining orders.
 She is the co-captain of the firm’s team which participates in the annual Walk to the Hill for Civil Legal Aid.
 Lawyers march to the state capitol building to speak to lawmakers about adequately funding legal aid, which helps poor citizens facing civil legal matters related to housing and employment.

-Ms. Wright is a regular contributor to the firm’s blog, Construction Law Zone.
+She is a regular contributor to the firm’s blog, Construction Law Zone.